yajra/laravel-datatables-docs/response-fractal.md

 ## Transformer

-You can use Transformer class
+You can use Transformer class.

 ```php
 use DataTables;